-A presentation was made to the School Advisory Committee in September, reviewing test scores and our current school grade.
-The 2013-2014 SIP was reviewed, with a discussion of the strengths and weaknesses of the strategies, including which strategies are being revised and/or continued for the 2014-2015 school year.
+A presentation was made to the School Advisory Committee in September, where test scores were reviewed.
+The 2014-2015 SIP was reviewed, with a discussion of which strategies are being revised and/or continued for the 2015-2016 school year.